 Pressure Capability With Backup Rings

 Backup rings are standard for hydraulic applications above 10 MPa.
 They are typically manufactured from PTFE, PEEK, or filled nylon and are installed on the low-pressure side of the O-ring.
-In bidirectional pressure applications, two backup rings are used—one on each side of the O-ring.
+In bidirectional pressure applications (double-acting cylinders), two backup rings are used — one on each side of the O-ring.
+For pressures above 70 MPa, backup ring selection matters: scarf-cut PTFE allows for installation on assembled rods; solid flat PTFE requires disassembly; step-cut PTFE provides the best anti-extrusion support and is preferred above 100 MPa.

 Extrusion Gap Limits